 - All-Natural, Synthetic-Free — Qualia Mind does the über health conscious a solid by removing Noopept and DHEA from the mix.

-- While Qualia Mind is a significant improvement from the original Qualia, the formula may still carry substantial room for improvement, namely in the ingredient count category.
+- While Qualia Mind is a significant improvement from the original Qualia, the formula is still trying to do too much, lessening the product’s overall value when you compare noticeable cognitive effects with the supplement’s price.

 Qualia Mind Ingredients |